tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In order to prevent this failure the client confirms that the two records being used share the same canonical provenance.
-Specifically, the client MUST confirm that the unprefixed (i.e. lacking the _esni. prefix) canonical name of the TXT record matches the canonical name of the address record.
+Specifically, the client MUST confirm that the unprefixed (i.e., lacking the _esni. prefix) canonical name of the TXT record matches the canonical name of the address record.